dannystaple/dannystaple.github.io/_posts/2011-01-18-new-years-resolutions.md

 - Reduce the clutter around me
 - Loose a little bit of weight

-I've already gone into some detail on these in My promises To Myself for 2011 {TODO: Squidoo content here}
+I've already gone into some detail on these in My promises To Myself for 2011